abilandz/PH8124/Lecture_3/Lecture_3.md

   echo ${!Bob} # prints 44
   ```

-In combination with looping, you can programmatically parse over the all supplied arguments to your script (i.e. there is no need to hardwire in the script that you expect exactly a certain number of arguments, etc.).
+In combination with looping, you can programmatically parse over all supplied arguments to your script (i.e. there is no need to hardwire in the script that you expect exactly a certain number of arguments, etc.).

 **Example**: Proof of the principle.
 Below is the script ```arguments.sh```, which uses the **for** loop in **Bash** (loops are covered in detail later!), and just counts and prints all arguments supplied to the script: